StarskyCorp/Peter/README.md

 ##### Custom types

-This section covers the need to customize the output of a custom return type.
+This section covers the need to customize the output of a new return type.

 For example, the custom [TeapotResult](tests/Api/TeapotResult.cs) return type should return a [418](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418) HTTP result status code.